Strength Through Joy: At home and abroad

 The Sports Office organized several sports events and classes throughout the operation of KdF.
-In the summer months, activities such as horse riding, sailing, and swimming were offered with KdF emphasizing track and field activities.
+In the summer months, activities such as horse riding, sailing and swimming were offered with KdF emphasizing track and field activities.
 Gymnastics became an increasingly popular sport for German women during this time.
-During the winter, KdF organized activities such as skiing, ice skating, and winter hiking.
+During the winter, KdF organized activities such as skiing, ice skating and winter hiking.
 Most of its activities and events occurred on weekends, and its volunteers, who were mostly unsalaried schoolteachers, taught exercise and sports classes.
 KdF would use local school gymnasiums or meeting halls and offer courses people could attend without prior registration, known as 'open courses,' for the price of 30 pfennings per 90 minutes.
-'Closed courses' required participants to register for the entire course, cost 80 pfennings per 90 minutes, and often covered more skilled sports such as boxing, golf, and rowing.
-Activities organized early in KdF's existence often deliberately left out competition, training, and expectations of high performance.
+'Closed courses' required participants to register for the entire course, cost 80 pfennings per 90 minutes, and often covered more skilled sports such as boxing, golf and rowing.
+Activities organized early in KdF's existence often deliberately left out competition, training and expectations of high performance.
 This was intended to focus the course on the production of joy and improvement of the population's health.
 Another reason for it may have been that the government sought to prevent opposition between participating groups, and rather promote and encourage cooperation.
 In 1939, KdF was awarded the Olympic Cup by the International Olympic Committee.

 The Leisure Time Office offered a variety of different activities and discounts for workers.
-Offering discounted ticket packages to theatres for films, musicals, and plays for workers in cities, KdF also organized events to occur in rural areas by utilizing buses, called Theaterzüge, equipped with film projectors and loudspeakers as well as organizing productions using mobile stages.
+Offering discounted ticket packages to theatres for films, musicals and plays for workers in cities, KdF also organized events to occur in rural areas by utilizing buses, called Theaterzüge, equipped with film projectors and loudspeakers as well as organizing productions using mobile stages.
 With the approval of the propaganda ministry, the Great Theatre (Großes Schauspielhaus) in Berlin was renamed the 'Theatre of the People' (Theater des Volkes) and was established as the official theatre of KdF, with numerous other KdF theatres opening in major cities.
-The Adult Education Office similarly used these theatres for showings of propaganda films, as well as the film buses.
+The Adult Education Office similarly used these theatres for showings of propaganda films, alongside the film buses.
 Employing civilian performers as well as organizing performances of their own orchestras, by 1938 KdF had sponsored and offered ticket packages to performances such as As You Like It by William Shakespeare and Journey's End by R.C.
 Sherriff, but over time the performances would be replaced almost entirely by propagandistic pieces.
 Other notable performances included Wibbel the Tailor and The Land of Smiles.
 Following the declaration of total war, most musicians and performers utilized by the KdF were used for troop entertainment.